PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 * `dnssec`, `nsec3narrow`, `presigned` default to `false`.
 * The server MUST create a SOA record.
-The created SOA record SHOULD have serial set to the value given as `serial` (or 0 if missing), use the nameserver name, email, TTL values as specified in the pdns configuration (`default-soa-name`, `default-soa-mail`, etc).
+The created SOA record SHOULD have serial set to the value given as `serial` (or 0 if missing), use the nameserver name, email, TTL values as specified in the PowerDNS configuration (`default-soa-name`, `default-soa-mail`, etc).
 These default values can be overridden by supplying a custom SOA record in the records list.